tomkimpson/Argus/docs/state_space.md

 ---

-For a deeper mathematical treatment, see the publications linked in the [main documentation](index.md).
+For a deeper mathematical treatment, see the [detailed Kalman filter mathematics](kalman_mathematics.md) and the publications linked in the [main documentation](index.md).